 - Pre- 1980 Land Rover – Like the Jeep, Land Rovers have their place in the survival game and for a reason.
 They are efficient and they can handle off road situations when getting you from point A to point B.

-People – We put people on the list because overall humans as a whole are unaffected by EMPS.
-However, some will not as seen in the list below of things that will not survive.
+We put people on the list because overall humans as a whole are unaffected by EMPs.
+However, some will not be as seen in the list below of things that will not survive.

 Any device (including means of transportation) that is mechanical.
-I.e. mechanical watches.
+I.e. mechanical watches, bicycles, etc.

 Shutting down the main grid, puts everyone in the dark.
 Literally.
 Radio darkness occurs, causing confusion and panic everywhere.
 Without some type of emergency generators of some kind, if the EMP attack is bad enough, it could cripple the affected area for a very long time and thus give an enemy the upper hand.

-Most Cars- This is a known fact that most modern cars will not survive an EMP attack.
-The sad part about newer and smarter cars is that once an enemy decides to launch an attack, these smart cars will be useless.
-The super-efficient computers that manufacturers boast about now will be useless to their owners once a pulse has been unleashed.
-If you have a car that is computerized in any shape or form, it will not work.
+The super-efficient computers that manufacturers boast about could be useless to their owners once a pulse has been unleashed.
+If you have a car that is computerized in any shape or form, it may not work following an EMP.

 If your car has any of the following features, an EMP will render it useless: electronic fuel injection, anything computerized that controls your vehicles main systems, a PCM also called a powertrain control module, ABS (Anti-locking Brake Systems) electronic ignition or keyless ignition, or a negative battery terminal that is grounded to the vehicle frame.

-Upgraded Computerized Motorcycles – We love our Harley’s and our touring bikes, but if you have a motorcycle that is computerized and 21st century fancy, you can forget about getting the heck outta dodge on it when an attack happens.
+We love our Harleys and our touring bikes, but if you have a motorcycle that is computerized and 21st century fancy, you can forget about getting the heck outta dodge on it when an attack happens.

-People with pacemakers – It’s a sad truth.
+It’s a sad truth.
 The electromagnetic pulse that is released during an attack would no doubt kill a person with a pacemaker.
-That all depends on how close they are in proximity to the initial burst.
+Though it all depends on how close they are in proximity to the initial burst.